Telfast

 How long does Telfast take to work?

-Telfast typically works within 30 minutes to an hour after taking the medication and lasts 24 hours.
+Telfast typically takes effect within 30 minutes to an hour after administration and lasts for 24 hours.

 How do I take Telfast?